MortenTsinakov/iti0302-frontend/README.md

 #### Setting up development environment

+To run the front-end you need to install node.js and npm.
 Before starting the front-end, you should run the database and back-end.

 1. Clone the project